fanff/ttrss-docker-compose/README.rst

 Filesystem layout
 -----------------

-By using docker-volumes, this setup holds the database files in the host filesystem.
+By using docker-volumes, this setup holds the database files and an override-file for mysql.cnf in the host filesystem.

 ::

   mysql
     +--volumes
+       +--etc
+          +--myslq
+             +--conf.d -> mounted to /etc/mysql/conf.d
        +--var
           +--lib
              +--mysql  -> mounted to /var/lib/mysql